Skip to content

 Definition File#

 First we write a definition file for the new container.
 A definition file defines the container build process including software installation, runtime functionality, etc. This file can be named how you like, but it is recommended to denote definition files with the .def extension.
-We will call our definition file Python.def.
+We will call our definition file py_container.def.

 Bootstrap: docker